gkorpal/gkorpal.github.io/_pages/book-list.md

 <img src="/images/book6.jpg" alt="">

-## Complex Algebraic Geometry ##

-* **Algebraic Curves and Riemann Surfaces** by *Rick Miranda*: Chapter IX for the definiton and basic properties of Cech cohomology.
-  * **Functions of One Complex Variable** by *J. B. Conway*: I really like the proofs given in this book (Runge's theorem, Mittag-Leffler's theorem and Weierstrass factorization theorem) which are critical for understanding Riemann surfaces.
-* **From Holomorphic Functions to Complex Manifolds** by *Fritzsche and Grauert*: For analytic subvariety properties.
-  * **Analytic Functions of Several Complex Variables** by *Gunning and Rossi*: The necessary background about several variable complex valued functions, and a detailed proof of $\overline{\partial}$-Poincare lemma.
-  * **Function Theory of Several Complex Variables** by *S. G. Krantz*: The proof of Dolbeault theorem for $\mathbb{C}^n$ is discussed in section 6.3.
-  * **Differential Analysis on Complex Manifolds** by *R. O. Wells*: For understanding vector bundles and more.

-* **Principles of Algebraic Geometry** by *Joe Harris and Phillip Griffiths*: The only available introductory text on complex algebraic geometry.
-Not at all a good book for self study, my whole master's thesis was an attempt to understand 14 pages of this book (pp. 34-47).
-However, the collection of ideas is worth the effort.
-  * **Complex Geometry** by *Daniel Huybrechts*: The first two chapters of this book cover the necessary complex analysis and complex manifolds background needed for Griffiths-Harris.
-Especially the proof of $\overline{\partial}$-Poincare lemma.
-The proof of Poincare lemma can be found in Munkres' "Analysis on Manifolds".
-  * **Foundations of Differentiable Manifolds and Lie Groups** by *W. F. Warner*: Chapter 5 where the equivalence of Cech cohomology to sheaf cohomology is discussed.
-  * **Topological Methods in Algebraic Geometry** by *Friedrich Hirzebruch*: Section 2 for the relation between Cech and de Rham cohomology.

 ## Elementary Number Theory ##

 * **An Introduction to Diophantine Equations** by *Dorin Andrica, Ion Cucurezeanu, and Titu Andreescu*: A really nice place to learn elementary methods for solving various types of Diophantine equations.